melissa0987/RecordStoreManagementSystem/README.md

 - **Name:** `James`
 - **Email:** `emailTest`

-> ℹ️ These are the default credentials for simulating a client login.
+> These are the default credentials for simulating a client login.

-### 2. 👤 View Profile
+### 2. View Profile

 After logging in, choose **View Profile** from the menu to display the client’s current information: